Call to book01904 521 936

 Enjoy lunch at a Rioja wine estate and visit medieval Laguardia

-We take a trip into Spain’s finest wine region, La Rioja, visiting the medieval hilltop town Laguardia, and visiting a winery – each course expertly paired with a special Rioja wine.
+Take a trip into Spain’s finest wine region, La Rioja, visiting the medieval hilltop town Laguardia, and indulging in lunch at a winery – each course expertly paired with a special Rioja wine.

-A guided walking tour and pintxos experience in San Sebastián
+A walking tour and pintxos experience in world-famous San Sebastián

-A guided walking tour and pintxos experience in San Sebastián
+A walking tour and pintxos experience in world-famous San Sebastián

-Enjoy a guided walking tour of this glorious city, the world’s food capital, then join in with the local tradition of a lunchtime ‘txikiteo’ - socialising while enjoying traditional Basque-style tapas - before time to explore San Sebastián independently.
+Enjoy a guided walking tour of this acclaimed city, the world’s food capital, then join the local tradition of a lunchtime ‘txikiteo’ - socialising while sampling Basque-style tapas – before exploring San Sebastián independently.

-Journey aboard Le Petit Train de la Rhune, travelling in vintage carriages up to La Rhune, the emblematic mountain of the Basque Country, with views across the Pyrenees and the Atlantic Ocean.
+Journey aboard Le Petit Train de la Rhune, travelling in vintage carriages up to La Rhune, the emblematic mountain of the Basque Country, taking in fantastic views across the Pyrenees and the Atlantic Ocean.

 Step into the future and travel into the past, in fabulous Bilbao